RusAlex/databox/README.md

 GITHUB_TOKEN=somesecrettokenhere
 ```

-Github token should have specific scope _public_repo_.
+Github token should MUST have the scope *public_repo*.
 It is on github.com website (Settings -> Developer Settings
 -> Personal access tokens)